 Here is another look (left) at that Black-Brindle pup (now known as Bosco) from Pinga's 1st litter.

-and(right) is the 2nd litter sired by Pinga when he was bred to Pinky.The color / pattern of these dogs has nothing to do with the traits that are being bred for.
+and(right) is the 2nd litter sired by Pinga when he was bred to Pinky, (her 1st litter.)The color / pattern of these dogs has nothing to do with the traits that are being bred for.

 An unusual color pattern only makes the dog stand out from the crowd by his appearance alone.

-Colors and patterns are not deciding factors for breeding or suitability.
+Colors and patterns are not deciding factors for breeding or suitability for work.

 (no matter what color or pattern they happen to be.)

-All breeders of Patterdale Terriers know about the many colors and markings.
+All breeders of Patterdale Terriers know about the many colors, markings and sizes.

 In each case there was only one pup in the litter that had upright ears.

-This indicates it as a fairly recessive trait unlike the brindle coloring, (which is a very strong gene.)
+This indicates it's a fairly recessive trait unlike the brindle coloring, (which has a very strong gene.)